mahmutthedev/InboxerAI2/README.md

 - `GOOGLE_CLIENT_ID` / `GOOGLE_CLIENT_SECRET`: Created in Google Cloud.
 Required for OAuth so users can grant Gmail access.
 - `OPENAI_*`: Selects the models used for Q&A extraction (Responses API) and embeddings (searchable vectors).
-- `NEXT_PUBLIC_SYNC_CONCURRENCY`: Caps the number of threads processed at once so you can throttle API usage.
+- `NEXT_PUBLIC_SYNC_CONCURRENCY`: Caps the number of threads processed at once so you can throttle API usage (used for both preview and syncing).
-- `INITIAL_INGEST_MAX_THREADS`: Limits how many historical threads are shown during the first ingest preview.
-- `NEXT_PUBLIC_INITIAL_PREVIEW_CONCURRENCY`: Controls how many threads are fetched in parallel for the preview UI.
 - `QDRANT_*`: Points to your vector database.
 Keep the API key blank for local unsecured use.
 - `GMAIL_PUBSUB_TOPIC`: The Gmail API sends push notifications to this Pub/Sub topic when new mail arrives.
 - `GOOGLE_PUBSUB_VERIFICATION_TOKEN`: Shared secret appended to the webhook URL (`...?token=SECRET`).
 The webhook rejects requests without it.